Missing ex-NFL star Sergio Brown posts bizarre Instagram after mother found dead

 Mr Brown was deemed missing following his mother’s murder, with no sign of the former New England Patriots star.

-Now, in a shocking turn of events, Mr Brown has now turned up on Instagram – posting a bizarre video claiming that he believed his mother was holiday and that he had been kidnapped by law enforcement.
+Now, in a shocking turn of events, Mr Brown has now allegedly turned up on Instagram – posting a bizarre video claiming that he believed his mother was holiday and that he had been kidnapped by law enforcement.

 The video was first reported by Fox32 and appears in an Instagram story on account “intplayerwithapassport”, and not the former player’s verified account.